saucelabs/sauce-docs/docs/dev/cli/saucectl/usage/ci/azure.md

 ## Add Secret Variables

-In order for CircleCI to communicate with Sauce Labs you need to authenticate with project environment variables.

 In order to run tests on Sauce Labs from Azure DevOps, you need to make your Sauce Labs credentials available to your Pipelines.
 We'll set a secret variable in the UI.

 1. Log in to Azure DevOps.